ABOUT THE OS’S PROPOSED NETWORK / COLLECTIVE MODEL

-OPERATOR/MEMBERS/VOLUNTEERS ARE OFTEN WORKING ENTIRELY VIRTUALLY, EDITING ONE OF OUR SERIES ON MEDIUM, TEACHING FOR LIMINAL LAB, OR SERVING TO HELP COORDINATE ONE OF OUR YEARLY COHORTS FOR PRINT/DOCUMENT PROJECTS.
-USUALLY, DURING A PERIOD WHEN ONE’S OWN PROJECT IS ACTIVE, OS MEMBERS ARE INVOLVED IN ONLINE AND OFFLINE VOLUNTEER SERVICE IN SOME WAY.
-THIS MAY INCLUDE WORKING AT AN EVENT OR BOOKFAIR, CURATING A WEEK OF THE ANNUAL POETRY MONTH SERIES, HELPING WITH DESIGN OR ANY OF A NUMBER OF OTHER ADMINISTRATIVE TASKS.
+WHEN THE SYSTEM HAS ACTIVE OPERATOR/MEMBERS/VOLUNTEERS, THESE ARE OFTEN WORKING ENTIRELY VIRTUALLY, EDITING ONE OF OUR SERIES ON MEDIUM, TEACHING FOR LIMINAL LAB, OR PARTICIPATING IN A COHORT.
+THE INTENTION IS THAT WHILE ONE’S OWN PROJECT IS ACTIVE, OS MEMBERS ARE INVOLVED IN ONLINE AND OFFLINE VOLUNTEER SERVICE IN SOME WAY.
+THIS MAY INCLUDE WORKING AT AN EVENT OR BOOKFAIR, CURATING AN ONLINE SERIES, HELPING WITH DESIGN OR ANY OF A NUMBER OF OTHER ADMINISTRATIVE TASKS – WHEN THIS EXCHANGE DOESN’T HAPPEN, THE SYSTEM BEGINS TO ERODE.
+BUT THIS IS ALSO A SORT OF INTELLIGENCE.
+FROM THIS COMES THE LEARNING: HOW CAN WE ACTUALLY CREATE THESE SYSTEMS WHEN THERE IS SO MUCH ENTHUSIASM NOT MET WITH THE FEELING OF CAPABILITY OR RESOURCES TO ALLOW FOR ONGOING ENGAGEMENT / LABOR?

 Facilitator, System Builder, Curator, Publisher, Webmaster, Lifehacker, Composter, Mycologist, Alchemist.